 I'd say that generally, they will simply come to us saying, “I can't get to my data and I need it,” or, “I have all this data, and I don't know what to do with it.
 Can you come in and help us outline a plan where we can start to harvest some value from this critical asset?
 We're just not getting the value that we should be from it.”

 And then, James, how do we help them with that technology integration?
 How do we help them bridge the gap?

-Because we have done it before, we know how to get from A to Z. A to B is not hard, B to C is not hard, but A to Z is difficult.
+Because we have done it before, we know how to get from A to Z. A to B is not hard, and B to C is not hard, but A to Z is difficult.
 We can step them through all of that.
 And through that process, we help them with managing the complexity.
-We really take a full stack consulting view of the problem.
+We really take a full-stack consulting view of the problem.

 We find that this approach really benefits our customers.
 They respond very well.
 It's not a new technique, not a new concept.
 We get good, well-rounded people that are a pleasure to do business with.

-What does your typical day look like, day in and day out, as a full stack consultant?
+So let's bring in Adrian Ovalle and Yuan Chao, two full-stack consultants working for LHP Analytics & IoT.
+Guys, what does your typical day look like, day in and day out, as a full-stack consultant?

 Well, it starts early in the morning, taking a look into my calendar to see what is on the schedule that day.
 As part of the culture of the client that I am working with right now, we have a daily stand-up meeting with the whole team.

 There, we manage the tickets that we have, try to see what's up, and prioritize on the calendar as well.
 After that is done, it depends.
 We're also doing pair coding, which is also part of the culture of the customer, and sometimes we do solo coding.
 So, it depends.
 I do work with a co-worker.
 I meet with him to schedule our work and tackle all those tickets that we have on the table.